Farm Radio Awards

 If you live in a country other than the ones listed above, please send your application form to: firstname.lastname@example.org

-The deadline to apply is Dec.
-21, 2020.
+The deadline for the 2022 winner will be announced in September 2021.
 Applications will be accepted in English, French, Amharic, Swahili, and Hausa.

 The Liz Hughes Award for Her Farm Radio recognizes radio stations and producers who are dedicated to serving women listeners.
 Their radio programs address and advance gender equality.
 They may share the experiences and opinions of women, or address issues of concern to women.
 Farm Radio International developed this award in memory of board member Liz Hughes.